czort23/sem-assessment/use-cases/use-case-2.md

-# USE CASE: 1 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 2 All the countries in a continent organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION